pgpainless/pgpainless/pgpainless-core/README.md

 ## Protection Against Attacks

-PGPainless aims to fulfil the primary goals of cryptography:
+PGPainless aims to fulfill the primary goals of cryptography:
 * Confidentiality through message encryption
 * Authenticity through signatures
 * Integrity through the use of Modification Detection Code and again signatures